FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Question 5 of 10

 5. "You know you are getting old when the candles cost more than the cake," is a quip attributed to a London-born but Hollywood famed funnyman actor.
-Who was it had an airport in his adopted state named after him?
+Who had an airport in his adopted state named after him?
 Hint

 Question 6 of 10